Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \subsection{Parameter setting}

-$\mathcal{K}$ is set as all OD pairs with origins at the Blue line and destinations at the Loop.
-Time interval is set as $\tau = 10$ mins.
-The largest period with recommendation is $h_H = 10$, corresponding to 9:44 - 9:54 AM (i.e., 50 minutes after the end of the incident).
-In this study, we assume the incident duration is known or can be reasonably estimated.
-An alternative way to capture the incident duration uncertainty is stochastic optimization as discussed in Section \ref{sec_dur_uncert}.
-The factor of total demand level, $\Gamma$, is set as 1.1, which is the 90\% percentile of the total demand distribution.
+$\mathcal{K}$ is the set of all OD pairs with origins at the Blue Line and destinations at the Loop.
+The response time is set as $\eta = 0$ for simplicity (i.e., assuming a quick response for operators).
+The time interval is set to $\tau = 10$ mins.
+The time period with recommendation is set as $h_H = 10$, corresponding to 9:44 - 9:54 AM (i.e., 50 minutes after the end of the incident).
+In this study, we assume that the incident duration is known or can be reasonably estimated.
+The factor of total demand level $\Gamma$ is set to 1.1, which is the 90\% percentile of the total demand distribution.

+The validation of the simulation model's performance is shown in \ref{sec_validate_sim}.
+Results show that the model can capture the passenger and vehicle interactions well in the CTA system.